 Everything We Know About 'Lovecraft Country' Season 2

 HBO's Lovecraft Country, an adaptation of Matt Ruff's X-Files-meets-Jim-Crow novel of the same name, had a pretty solid, satisfying ending, but set up plenty of intriguing stuff just in case the show got another season.
-Will HBO bring the series back for Season 2, sending the Freeman-Dandridge family on all-new, horrifying adventures?
+In early July, HBO delivered the bad news: It had declined to bring the series back for Season 2.
+But will the Freeman-Dandridge family still get sent on all-new, horrifying adventures?
+If so, where?
+And what would it theoretically be about?
 Read on to find out what we know.

 Has Lovecraft Country been renewed for Season 2?

 We have bad news and neutral (possibly hopeful) news.
 As we said, HBO announced at the beginning of July 2021 that they would not be renewing Lovecraft Country for a second season, after what sounded like a lot of discussion back and forth between HBO and creator Misha Green.
 Back in February 2021, HBO's Casey Bloys explained to Deadline that "[Green] had a book to go on in the first season, she and the writers wanted to go off and take some time to go out and figure out, without a book with these characters, what's the journey we want to go on."
 Ultimately it seems HBO has passed on Green's ideas for where to take the story next, but that doesn't mean another channel or a streaming service won't pick it up, given how much of a hit the first season was.
 (Green has also been tapped to write and direct the next Tomb Raider movie, a sequel to the 2018 video game adaptation starring Alicia Vikander as Lara Croft.)

 Isn't the book over?
 What could a new season be about?